MatthewHo57/BERT-Video-Animation/README.md

 Each Python file will output an .MP4 file of the assigned animation.
 To create these .MP4 files:
 1. Ensure you have installed all of the required Python libraries
 - Manim

 2. Type the following command into the console terminal:
 - For low-quality prototyping: manim -pql python_file_name.py scene_name
 - For medium-quality: manim -pqm python_file_name.py scene_name
+- For high-quality: manim -pqh python_file_name.py scene_name
+- For 4K-quality: manim -pqk python_file_name.py scene_name

+3. After the .mp4 file is compiled, it will automatically pop-up as a playable file